Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Experiments

 \subsection{Experimental setup}

-We used gpt-4o-mini as the base model and evaluated IRTD on several code generation benchmarks, including HumanEval \citep{chen2021evaluating}, MBPP \citep{austin2021program}, and APPS \citep{hendrycks2021measuring}.
-We compared IRTD with various existing baselines, setting the number of codes generated per task at $k = 16$ for all methods.
+We used gpt-4o-mini, gpt-4.1-mini, Llama-3.1-8B-Instruct \citep{grattafiori2024llama}, and Llama-3.2-3B-Instruct \citep{grattafiori2024llama} as base models to evaluate IRRI on several program generation benchmarks, including HumanEval \citep{chen2021evaluating}, MBPP \citep{austin2021program}, and APPS \citep{hendrycks2021measuring}.
+We compared IRRI with various existing baselines, setting the number of programs generated per task at $k = 16$ for all methods.
 The detailed settings of all evaluated methods are provided in Table~\ref{tab:detailed-settings-of-methods}.